 Instead, you’ll need to apply to become an instructor and list your course on the platform.
-You can then market them to your audience and tap into Maven’s existing audience.
+You can then market them to your audience and also tap into Maven’s existing audience.

 Now, Maven does all the heavy lifting to host your cohort courses and community.
 For every cohort, it creates a specific community where the members can access the course syllabus and engage in discussions.

-As an instructor, you can schedule live events for your course, which will automatically appear on the native course calendar, and you can use the offered Zoom integration to host the live sessions.
+As an instructor, you can schedule live events for your course, which will automatically appear on the native course calendar, and you can use the Zoom integration to host the live sessions.

 Regarding pricing, Maven doesn’t charge you a monthly fee.
 Rather it takes a 10% cut from all your sales transactions.